abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

     return a + b
 ```

-**Higher-Order Functions** are functions that take other functions as parameters or return functions as their result.
+**Higher-order functions** are functions that take other functions as parameters or return functions as their result.
 They allow you to create more abstract and flexible code.

 ### Example of Higher-Order Function: